prasadseemakurthi/tensorflow/README.md

 # tensorflow
-Contains basisc tensroflow code for some of the deeplearning algorithms Practise for Tensorflow
+Contains basisc tensroflow code for some of the deeplearning algorithms;

+Practise for Tensorflow